svdC1/mirumoji_open_front/SETUP_README.md

 This guide explains how to run Mirumoji on your local machine using Docker Compose.
 This setup uses pre-built Docker images for both the frontend and backend services, which will be pulled from GitHub Container Registry (ghcr.io).

+## Choose How GPU Features Run

+-   Mirumoji uses a large transcription AI model and tools for video processing which require an NVIDIA GPU.
+-   If you don't have one, or prefer not to run it on your local one, Mirumoji is set up to work with [`MODAL`](https://modal.com) **without any additional configuration**

+## About Modal

+-   [`MODAL`](https://modal.com) is a platform which provides cloud computing services, **allowing the application's features which require a GPU to be run remotely**
+-   Although it's a **paid** platform they have a very generous **free-tier** which you should be able to use for a long time.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

-1.  **Docker and Docker Compose:**
+-   **Docker and Docker Compose:**
     -   **Windows/macOS:** Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 It includes Docker Compose.
     -   **Linux:** Install [Docker Engine](https://docs.docker.com/engine/install/) and then [Docker Compose](https://docs.docker.com/compose/install/).

-2.  **For Backend GPU Acceleration:**
+### _When Running With Local GPU_

+These apply only if you choose to run using your local GPU.

 -   **NVIDIA GPU:** You need an NVIDIA graphics card.

 -   **NVIDIA Drivers:** Ensure you have the latest NVIDIA drivers installed for your operating system.

 -   **NVIDIA Container Toolkit:** Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-This allows Docker containers to access your NVIDIA GPU. _If you don't have an NVIDIA GPU, a CPU version allowing access to [MODAL](https://modal.com/) GPU functions using your own credentials is in progress so stay tuned to the next releases._
+This allows Docker containers to access your NVIDIA GPU.

 ## Setup Instructions